Patrick Schaff: Manhunt and arrest

 By the time Carlino's body was discovered, Schaff had already been labeled a person of interest by the authorities and was actively sought after.
-This was due to the fact that a knife and cap found near the victim's body were identified as belonging to Schaff by two fellow tramps.
+This was due to the fact that a knife and cap found near the victim's body were identified as belonging to Schaff by two fellow unhoused people.
 He had previously been detained and questioned by an investigator, but as there no sufficient evidence for an arrest at the time, the investigator had no choice but to let him go.
 Authorities also specified that there was a possibility that Carlino's death may have been the result of an accidental overdose, as a large quantity of phenobarbitals was found in her system.

 While examining places he had been known to frequent, authorities came across Obermeier's decomposing remains, but initially were unable to identify her.
 While forensic tests were underway to identify the victim, they received information from various homeless people who claimed that they had encountered Schaff - when asked about his involvement in the crime, he claimed that he had witnessed three Moroccans killing the woman.
 As a result, members of the Reparto volanti detained three Moroccan citizens - 31-year-old Mohammed Gharib, 27-year-old Mohammed Charif and 26-year-old Said Darhou, all from Casablanca - and Gharib's Italian girlfriend, 27-year-old Fiorenza Cipolleta, on suspicion of committing the crime.
 When it was determined that they had nothing to do with the woman's murder, all four were released.

 In the meantime, Schaff fled back to France, crossing the Alps on foot to avoid being captured by the border guard.
 He remained hidden until June 18, 1996, when he was traced to a friend's house in Terni and arrested for the murder of Obermeier, who by then had been identified.
 While he initially claimed to have only buried her body, Schaff eventually confessed to killing Obermeier and dismembering her remains, after which he was charged with her murder - in contrast to this, he had convinced the authorities that Carlino's death was accidental, and was only charged with concealment of a corpse in that case.
 In his confessions, Schaff told lurid details of how he had killed Obermeier, claiming that he had even exercised with makeshift gym equipment shortly after killing her.